vippsas/vipps-woocommerce/readme.txt

 Shareable links and QR codes can be generated from the Vipps tab on the product page.

 === How to get started ===
-* Sign up to use Vipps, adn choose your product on [Vipps Portal](https://portal.vipps.no)
+* Sign up in the [Vipps MobilePay portal](https://portal.vipps.no) and choose your product.
 * After 1-2 days you will get an email with login details to Vipps Developer Portal, where you can get the API credentials
 * Download and install the plugin
 * Configure the plugin